davidwernerhh/manager-manual/README.md

     *“The way to make people trust-worthy is to trust them.”*
       — Ernest *Hemingway*

-Regardless if you are an engineer, a people manager or act in a different role.
-When you report to me, there are some principles and expectations we should talk about.
+What do I mean by that?
+See it as your "lighthouse", where to aim at.
+Things you can rely on when working for me.
+Not an expectation for you, but rather something you can hold me accountable for.
 The base for everything we do, our interaction, our communication, your commitment, and my guidance is **trust**.
-I want to start a dialog with you, so please tell me if I mess up.
+I want to start a dialogue with you, so please tell me if I mess up.
 I am willing to listen if you keep your feedback fair and on a constructive level.

 ## My leadership philosophy